Summit Elevation (m): 3329

 - The glacier has to be in good condition (firm or melted back).

-- Water levels have to be low enough that you don’t have to bushwhack the entire length of SE Amery Creek which would suck.
+- Water levels have to be low enough that you don’t have to bushwhack the entire length of NE Amery Creek which would suck.

 - You need the time off to take advantage of all the above factors!